 - 🎯 Perfect For: Steak lovers, Oklahoma history buffs, steakhouse diners, and potato enthusiasts (spud!).

 Feast on prime cuts of steak cooked to perfection.
 A juicy ribeye or a tender filet mignon are excellent choices.
 Their loaded “Gusher” baked potato or crispy onion rings are fantastic accompaniments.
-The Spudder offers a hearty meal steeped in local history.
+The Spudder offers a hearty meal steeped in local history – the beauty of Oklahoma is truly on full display here!

 - 📍 Location: Red Fork (Southwest Tulsa)